amarildogoncalvesf/emop-privacy-policy/index.md

 - **Portability:** you can export a full copy of your data in JSON format under **Settings → Data and Privacy → Export my data**.
 - **Deletion:** you can permanently delete all your data under **Settings → Data and Privacy → Delete all data**, or simply by uninstalling the app.

-Regarding the crash reports sent to Sentry (section 8), you may request deletion by contacting the email below.
+Regarding the crash reports (Sentry) and anonymous usage events (PostHog) described in section 8, you may request deletion by contacting the email below.

 ## 8. Analytics, ads, and error reporting

 EMOP **does not use**:

-- Google Analytics, Firebase Analytics, or any other behavior or usage analytics tool;
-- Any advertising network;
-- Any advertising tracking SDK (no *App Tracking Transparency* prompt is shown because there is no tracking);
+- Any advertising network or advertising tracking SDK (no *App Tracking Transparency* prompt is shown because there is no marketing tracking);
-- No cookies, no persistent identifier for commercial purposes.
+- No cookies or persistent identifiers for commercial purposes;
+- No analytics tool that captures your study content (subject names, topics, scores, essays) or that performs screen/session recording.

 EMOP **does use, in production builds only**:

 - **Sentry** (sentry.io, operated by Functional Software, Inc., USA) to receive automatic reports when the app crashes or encounters an error.
 These reports contain: device type and model, operating system version, app version, technical stack trace of the error, approximate IP address of the request, and — in case of local data corruption — a small sample (up to 200 characters) of the corrupted snippet for diagnosis.
 The reports **do not contain** the contents of your schedule, your scores, your study topics, your progress, or any personal information you provided.
 The sole purpose is to find and fix bugs.

+- **PostHog** (posthog.com, operated by PostHog Inc., USA) for aggregated and anonymous product analytics — which screens and features are used most, at which step of the onboarding users drop off, how often study streaks are maintained.
+The events sent contain only: numeric identifiers, counts, pre-defined categories (e.g., goal type "ENEM"/"Vestibular"/"School Exam", chosen focus mode) and timestamps.
+The events **do not contain** subject or topic names you typed, your scores, essay content, exam dates, or any free-text input you provided.
+We do not use session replay or autocapture of touches.
+An anonymous identifier generated by PostHog is used to distinguish devices without linking them to your identity.

-In development builds and on the web version, no reports are sent.
+In development builds and on the web version, no Sentry reports or PostHog events are sent.

+**International data transfer:** both Sentry and PostHog process data on servers located in the United States.
+This transfer is carried out under article 33, item IX, of Brazil's LGPD (specific necessity for performance of a contract to which the data subject is a party) and is subject to the technical and contractual security safeguards of the respective providers.
+You may request deletion of your data from either service by contacting the email below.

 ## 9. Security

 Data stored on your device sits in the operating system's standard local storage, protected by the OS itself (iOS and Android app sandboxing).
 Your study content is not transmitted over the internet.

-Crash reports sent to Sentry travel over encrypted connections (HTTPS/TLS) and are subject to Sentry's own security and retention policy.
+Reports sent to Sentry and PostHog travel over encrypted connections (HTTPS/TLS) and are subject to the security and retention policies of the respective providers.

 ## 10. Changes to this policy